lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [x] License?
 - [x] Static page links?
 - [x] Tags
-- [ ] Some kind of `art` categories/types/themes/motifs/whatever links.
-Maybe not in the footer, but on the `art` list page?
-Maybe both?
+- [ ] `art` types.
+At present: Short Stories, Illustrations.

 ## Styling

 - [ ] Create more and original watercolor splashes
-- [ ] Watercolor splashes should not be part of the lede, but part of the page, maybe main?
-Consider.
+- [ ] Watercolor splashes should not be part of `.lede`, but part of the page
 - [ ] There should be more than one watercolor splash
+- [ ] Make the lede shortcode accept a class to control watercolor, or if I change them to be part of the page, have the page accept a param to determine which one to use
 - [ ] Put smaller splashes of color on headings?
-Try it out.
+Try it out
 - [ ] Style code blocks better
 - [ ] Change the appearance of selections
+- [ ] Maybe restyle `.lede`?

 ## Posts

 - [ ] Default header image for posts
 - [ ] Consider adding header images to the existing posts (all or some)
 - [x] Comments on posts
 - [ ] Add a _Show comments_ button and stop Disqus section from loading until user presses the button
 - [ ] Show tags on post single view
 - [ ] Show categories on post single view
 - [x] Put the author name somewhere on posts